sosper30/eep520-wi24/week7/Lecture7_README.md

 - **Shared variables:** in some global space that all processes have access to.
 The downside is the lack of enforceable conventions on how variables are accessed.
 - **Events:** Processes can trigger and listen to events.
 Each event has associated data.
 Interrupts and interrupt handlers are an example.
 We will describe how elma does this later.
-- **Channels:** First in first out queues that let processes send data that other processes can subscribe to.
+- **Channels:** FIFO (First In First Out) queues that let some processes publish data that other processes can subscribe to.
 This is common with embedded real time systems where, for example, a sensor is sending data continuously that other processes consume.

 # Channels